istarter/uxui-principles/README.md

 ### Sell Yourself / Business Points
-- Getting requirments from the client it's better to have a thoughtful questionnaire propared by a team when the client fill the form so the designer or the team know what do now.
+- Getting requirments from the client it's better to have a thoughtful questionnaire based on experince and perspective propared by a team when the client fill the form so the designer or the team know what do now.